yamt/toywasm/README.md

   work exactly that way.
 Even WAMR "classic" interpreter replaces some critical instructions in-place.

-  While toywasm maps wasm modules read-only and never modifies it in-place, it still generates a few types of offline annotations on the bytecode to avoid being too slow.
+  While toywasm maps wasm modules read-only and never modifies them in-place, it still generates a few types of offline annotations on the bytecode to avoid being too slow.
 While they are smaller than a full translation, you might consider them a kind of translation: